Mafia: The Morello Gang

 In April 1903, the discovery of a body stuffed into a barrel led to the capture of Morello and Lupo.
 The gang’s counterfeiting efforts ceased and did not start up again until 1908 when they began a scheme printing hundreds of thousands of fake dollarsA scheme that would send the pair to Atlanta Penitentiary.

-Real Estate & Groceries
+Real Estate and Groceries

 The Ignatz Florio Co-Operative Association Among Corleonesi